-During fiscal 1997, approximately \$35.9 million, or 2.4%, and \$25.7 million, or 5.7%, of the Company's net sales and gross profit, respectively, were derived from sales of the Company's Easy Dental(R) Plus, Dentrix Dental System, and AVImark(R) practice management software and other value added products to United States dental and veterinary office-based healthcare practitioners.
+During 1996, approximately \$31.0 million, or 3.7%, and \$21.4 million, or 8.5%, of the Company's net sales and gross profit, respectively, were derived from sales of the Company's Easy Dental(R) Plus, Dentrix Dental System, and AVImark(R) practice management software and other value added products to United States dental and veterinary office-based healthcare practitioners.
 Competition among companies supplying practice management software is intense and increasing.
 The Company's future sales of practice management software will depend, among other factors, upon the effectiveness of the Company's sales and marketing programs, the Company's ability to enhance its products and its ability to provide ongoing technical support.
 There can be no assurance that the Company will be successful in introducing and marketing software enhancements or new software, or that such software will be released on time or accepted by the market.
 The Company's software products, like software products generally, may contain undetected errors or bugs when introduced or as new versions are released.
 There can be no assurance that problems with post-release software errors or bugs will not occur in the future.
-Any such defective software may result in increased expenses related to the software and could adversely affect the Company's relationships with the customers using such software.
+Any such defective software may result in increased expenses related to the software and could adversely affect the Company's relationship with the customers using such software.
 The Company does not have any patents on its software and relies upon copyright, trademark and trade secret laws; there can be no assurance that such legal protections will be available or enforceable to protect its software products.
-The Company's Easy Dental(R) Plus software products are generally distributed under "shrink-wrap" licenses that are not signed by the customer and, therefore, may be unenforceable in certain jurisdictions.
+The Company's software products are generally distributed under shrink-wrap" licenses that are not signed by the customer and, therefore, may be unenforceable in certain jurisdictions.